Child Play Therapy

 During the session, the counselor will have a selection of play materials from which the child may choose.
 These include art materials, sand, small figures and animals, play dough, puppets, books, etc. By using different Play Therapy techniques, the counselor will help the child to use these resources to express his or herself .
 Also, the positive relationship that develops between the counselor and the child is very important.
 The child must feel comfortable and understood during the sessions in order to be able to express his/her feelings and emotions safely.

 How long does Play Therapy take?

 Counseling sessions take place usually once a week and the session lasts for 50 minutes.

 Some children will respond to a short-term intervention ( 10-12 sessions).
 However, every child is different and the number of sessions needed might vary depending on the child.
 Also, when problems have persisted for a long time or are complicated, more sessions may be needed.

 How can parents support their child throughout the process?

 Parents' support is very important to their child, and the collaboration between the counselor and the parents is very crucial.
 That's why the counselor will meet with the parents every now and then to discuss any updates or changes and to share with them any tips when needed.

 Who can benefit from Play Therapy?

-Play therapy is a safe expressive tool for all children, and it is especially appropriate for children ages 3 through 12 years old (Carmichael, 2006; Gil, 1991; Landreth, 2002; Schaefer, 1993).
-Play Therapy can help children who are experiencing a variety of social, emotional, and behavioral challenges such as: Anger management, self-esteem issues, anxiety, grief and loss, divorce, shyness, poor social skills.
+Play therapy is a safe expressive tool for all children, and it is especially appropriate for children aged 3 through 12 years old (Carmichael, 2006; Gil, 1991; Landreth, 2002; Schaefer, 1993).
+Play Therapy can help children who are experiencing a variety of social, emotional, and behavioral challenges such as anger management, self-esteem issues, anxiety, grief and loss, divorce, shyness, poor social skills.